 - Where a heavy item fell from scaffolding and you suffered a fractured skull in a building site accident because you were asked to work without critical equipment being made available.

-- If you’re suffering from dermatitis because your employer provided poor quality PPE such as gloves not appropriate for working with chemicals or other toxic substances.
+- If you’re suffering from dermatitis because your employer provided you with poor quality PPE such as gloves not appropriate for working with chemicals or other toxic substances.

-- If you suffered broken bones in your legs after falling from height because a harness wasn’t provided by your employer.
+- If you suffered broken bones in your legs after falling from height at work because a harness wasn’t provided by your employer.